-Traditional German Costumes
+Traditional German Costumes: Introduction

 Every country, nation, or community identifies by its characteristic clothing and traditional attire.
 For example, India is known for its sarees for women, while Japan is famous for its traditional Kimonos and then we have the German dirndl.